profchiso/interswitch-assessment-be/readme.md

 - **Features**: Users can Create, view, update and delete post and comment. create user,view users, and user login. user cannot delete or update a post or comment that does not belong to them

-- **Technologies** Nodejs, express and MongoDB alongside with relevant NPM libraries
+- **Technologies** Nodejs, express and MongoDB alongside with relevant NPM libraries which are detailed in the `package.json`